 Now it’s time to fold the fried eggplants into the mixture.
 Once this is done, reduce to a simmer and cook for 20-25 minutes, stirring occasionally to avoid any burning or sticking at the bottom of the saucepan.

 I’ve seen a few variations of this Maghmour Lebanese Moussaka including fresh tomatoes and dried chickpeas that have been soaked.
-These are totally fine substitutions to make.
+Fresh tomatoes and soaked chickpeas are totally fine substitutions to make.
 This Vegan Maghmour Moussaka is a fairly pantry-friendly vegan dinner recipe making it easier to make year-round.

 Garnish with fresh mint or parsley and serve with rice and/or flatbread.
 Enjoy!